Grant County, West Virginia: Unincorporated communities

-Politics
+Politics and government

+Federal politics

+Grant County lies within West Virginia's 2nd congressional district.
+The current representative of the district is Riley Moore (R).

 Politically, Grant County was historically a major outlier in West Virginia.
 While the rest of the state did not become a Republican bastion until the 21st century after having leaned heavily Democratic between the New Deal and Bill Clinton’s presidency, Grant County has always been among the most strongly Republican counties in the country.
-Since Grant County was created in 1866, no Democrat has managed to receive 40 percent of the county's vote in any Presidential election, even in national Democratic landslides.
+Since Grant County was created in 1866, no Democrat has managed to receive 40 percent of the county's vote in any Presidential election.
 The only Republican to ever lose Grant County has been William Howard Taft in 1912 when the GOP was divided and Progressive Theodore Roosevelt claimed the majority of the county's vote.

-As a measure of how powerfully Republican Grant County has been over the years, Franklin Delano Roosevelt never tallied more than 26.8 percent of the vote in any of his four successful campaigns, and Lyndon Johnson only managed 37.8 percent in 1964.
-Jimmy Carter is the only other Democrat to have cracked the 30 percent barrier.
-However, at the state level, Grant County voted for popular Democratic governor Joe Manchin over his GOP opponent Russ Weeks by over 20 points in 2008.
+The county's Republican bent has held even in national Democratic landslides.
+Franklin D. Roosevelt never tallied more than 26.8 percent of the vote in any of his four successful campaigns, and Lyndon B. Johnson only managed 37.8 percent in 1964.
+Jimmy Carter is the only other Democrat besides LBJ to have cracked the 30 percent barrier.

-Notably, in 2016 and 2020, Donald Trump received the highest percentage of the vote ever cast for a presidential candidate in this county, holding Democratic candidates Hillary Clinton and Joe Biden to 10% and 11% of the vote, respectively.
+Notably, in 2016, 2020, and 2024, Donald Trump received the highest percentages of the vote ever cast for a presidential candidate in this county.
+He held Democratic candidates Hillary Clinton, Joe Biden, and Kamala Harris to 10%, 11%, and 10% of the vote, respectively.

+State politics

+At the state level, Grant County voted for popular Democratic governor Joe Manchin over his GOP opponent Russ Weeks by over 20 points in 2008.

+Grant County is represented in one Senate district with two Senators in the West Virginia Senate.
+Senate members Senate members Jay Taylor (R) and Randy Smith (R) both serve in West Virginia's 14th Senate district.
+The county is represented in the West Virginia House of Delegates by one Delegate.
+The Delegate for Grant County is John Paul Hott (R) for district 85.

+County government

+Grant County's government consists the County Administrator and the County Commission.
+The County Administrator is the county executive that handles all administrative duties for and reports to the County Commission.
+The position of the Grant County Administrator is currently held by Michelle Sites.

+The Grant County Commission consists of three members.
+The current members of the County Commission are Kevin P. Hagerty, Scotty Miley and Tyson Riggleman.